linuxmint/nemo/README.md

 Nemo is a free and open-source software and official file manager of the Cinnamon desktop environment.
 It is a fork of GNOME Files (formerly named Nautilus).

+Nemo also manages the Cinnamon desktop.
+Since Cinnamon 6.0 (Mint 21.3), users can enhance their own Nemo with Spices named Actions.

 History